 I received Take Five! for Language Arts as an electronic download to review.
+(As of the update of this post you may only be able to buy the paper version.)
 I knew immediately upon opening the file that I was going to be able to use this with my high school age son AND he was going to enjoy the simple but imaginative assignments.

 - The assignments are actually written for practice in critical thinking and just happen to include creative thinking and writing as well.
 These are not your usual hum-drum writing assignments.
 Some of the prompts have you make a list or chart, sometimes you actually do a quick sketch before writing, or some of the prompts build on each other from day to day.